openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Add support for Docker
 - [ ] Rewrite enums using EnumUtils.h
 - [ ] Table note - new column path9
+- [ ] QT desktop application, which starts or stops the server

 ### Table File